-Another example is Mitchell et al.'s 1997 DAVICCAND, which was designed to discover quantitative relations in metallurgy.
-This system encourages users to actively direct the search process and provides explicit control points where they can influence choices.
+Another example is Mitchell et al.'s (1997) DAVICCAND, which was designed to discover quantitative relations in metallurgy.
+This system encourages the user to actively direct the search process and provides explicit control points where he can influence choices.
 In particular, the user formulates a problem by specifying the dependent variable the laws should predict, the region of the space to consider, and the independent variables to use when looking for numeric laws.
 The user can also manipulate the data by selecting which points to treat as outliers.
-DAVICCAND presents its results in terms of graphical displays and functional forms that are familiar to metallurgists, and has produced knowledge published in their literature.
+DAVICCAND presents its results in terms of graphical displays and functional forms that are familiar to metallurgists, and the system has produced knowledge published in their literature.